Our Barbiturate Addiction Treatment in Florida

 Long-Term Effects of Barbiturates Abuse

 Barbiturates produce a hangover-like effect, causing users to feel dizzy or lightheaded.
 Long-term abuse can cause damage to the central nervous system, causing memory problems, slow reflexes and overall coordination.
 Long-term abuse can also result in depression, irritability, and even impotence.
 The damage may also extend to the brain, liver, and heart.
-This is why people struggling with addiction need the help of professionals in a safe environment such as our barbiturates treatment center in Florida.
+This is why people struggling with addiction need the help of professionals in a safe environment such as our barbiturate addiction rehab in Florida.

 Withdrawal symptoms from barbiturates will begin to appear quickly – between 8-16 hours after the last dose.